telerik/blazor-docs/components/barcodes/barcode/overview.md

 ### BarcodeText parameters

-The following `BarcodeText` parameters enable you to customize the appearance of the Blazor Barcode text:
+The nested `BarcodeText` tag exposes parameters that customize the appearance of the Blazor Barcode text:

 | Parameter | Type | Description |
 | ----------- | ----------- | ----------- |